Trump engineered a sudden windfall in 2016 as campaign funds dwindled - The Boston Globe

 It was in those final, decisive weeks, too, that the weight of Las Vegas fell in behind him.

-After months of hesitation, Adelson — gambling magnate, Republican megadonor and strident voice for Israel — became the candidate’s biggest contributor.
-Often along with his wife, Dr. Miriam Adelson, he donated $20 million to Trump’s campaign and political action committees supporting it.
+After months of hesitation, Adelson — gambling magnate, Republican megadonor and strident voice for Israel — became the candidate’s biggest contributor, donating $20 million to Trump’s campaign and political action committees supporting it.
 He later gave $5 million more to the inaugural.
-The Las Vegas Review-Journal, which he had recently purchased, gave Trump a rare newspaper endorsement.

-Others gave, too, including the Fertitta family, owners of casinos and the Ultimate Fighting Championship, who contributed more than $1.5 million.
-Steve Wynn, the candidate’s old Atlantic City casino rival, moved over to the friend column after the election, giving $729,217 to the inaugural and becoming the finance chairman of the party.
-(He resigned in 2018 amid a sexual assault scandal.)
+Others gave, too, including the Fertitta family, owners of casinos and the Ultimate Fighting Championship, and Steve Wynn, the candidate’s old Atlantic City casino rival.

-As for Ruffin, he didn’t give the $10 million that Trump had complained was driving him crazy.
-But he and his wife did contribute almost $1.6 million during the campaign and to the inaugural.
+As for Ruffin, he and his wife contributed almost $1.6 million during the campaign and to the inaugural.
 And he gave another $1 million in 2016 to Trump’s foundation before it shut down amid an investigation into allegations of self-dealing.

 Moving the Money